jadabrown822/SpaceShump/README.md

 __4.__ Click _Play_ in Unity and try firing

-## Createing a Weapon GameObject to Fire Projectiles
+## Creating a Weapon GameObject to Fire Projectiles
 __1.__ In the Hierarchy, create an empty GameObject, name it _Weapon_, and giv it the following transforms and empty child named _ShotPoint_.
 * Weapon (Empty)
     * P:[0, 0, 0]